Gauge theories from scattering amplitudes with minimal assumptions: Self-interactions of spin 1 particles

 \subsection{Three-gluon amplitudes}

 The renormalizable cubic interactions of three massless spin 1 particles with complex momenta are given by

 for some color-dependent complex constants $f$ and $\bar{f}$.
-CPT symmetry implies\footnote{As pointed out above, this relation should hold at the tree level.
-But once it is imposed at this order, the combinations of coupling constants that enter the three-point amplitudes in perturbation theory will obey the same relation.
-Because the dependence on momenta is completely determined by Lorentz invariance and the existence of a (trivial) limit for real momenta, it follows that this relation can be taken as valid to any arbitrary order. } ${\bar{f}}_c^{ab} = \left( f^{c}_{ab} \right)^*$.
+The CPT relation~\refeq{treeCPT} implies\footnote{We use a spinor phase convention such that $[p^*q^*]^* = \ang{qp}$ for arbitrary complex momenta $p$ and $q$.} ${\bar{f}}_c^{ab} = \left( f^{c}_{ab} \right)^*$.
 The notation of indices is as described above.
 Local, non-renormalizable interactions of three gluons with the same helicity are also possible.
 Such interactions do not interfere with arguments below, so for simplicity we assume they vanish in the following.

 Bose symmetry and the antisymmetry under the exchange of the momenta of the helicity +1 gluons imply that the color tensor $f$ is antisymmetric under the exchange of the lower indices: $f_{ab}^c = - f_{ba}^c$.
 Similarly, and in agreement with the CPT relation, $\bar{f}_{ab}^c = - \bar{f}_{ba}^c$.
 But from these cubic interactions one cannot infer the antisymmetry of $f$ or $\bar{f}$ under the exchange of lower and upper indices, which would imply complete antisymmetry of these tensors.
 As a matter of fact, lower and upper indices correspond to particles with different helicity, i.e.\ to states living in different spaces, $\mathcal{H}_{\mathrm{in}}^+$ and $\mathcal{H}^-_{\mathrm{in}} \sim (\mathcal{H}^+_{\mathrm{in}})^*$.
-The linear CPT isometry does not connect $\mathcal{H}^-_{\mathrm{in}}$ with $\mathcal{H}_{\mathrm{in}}^+$.
-Therefore, no such symmetry property is to be expected {\it a priori\/}.\footnote{This is in contrast with the non-renormalizable cubic couplings of three gluons with the same helicity, which are necessarily completely antisymmetric.} Furthermore, even if $f_{ab}^c$ were antisymmetric in one orthonormal basis, this property would not be preserved under an unitary change of basis, so it is at best a basis-depependent property.
+The linear version of the CPT isometry does not connect $\mathcal{H}^-_{\mathrm{in}}$ with $\mathcal{H}_{\mathrm{in}}^+$ but with its dual.
+Therefore, no such symmetry property is to be expected {\it a priori\/}.\footnote{This is in contrast with the non-renormalizable cubic couplings of three gluons with the same helicity, which are necessarily completely antisymmetric.} Furthermore, even if $f_{ab}^c$ were antisymmetric in one orthonormal basis, this property would not be preserved under a unitary change of basis, so it is at best a basis-depependent property.
 But no assumption about the color basis has been made besides orthonormality.